Juksuu/worktrees.nvim/README.md

 ## Installation

-Install the plugin and dependencies with prefered plugin manager
+Install the plugin and dependencies with preferred plugin manager

 ### Packer